 1. Trafalgar Falls

-Trafalgar Falls is one of Dominica’s most popular hikes, given that it’s an easy to access and close by Roseau valley.
+Trafalgar Falls is one of Dominica’s most popular hikes, given that it’s easy to access and close to Roseau Valley.

 From the parking lot, An easy, 10-minute paved trail takes you to a viewing platform where you can get a gorgeous view of the two twin waterfalls.